-The Trustees have reviewed the future plans of the Academy and decided to use reserves towards staffing of the Sixth Form until numbers stabilise, resourcing of a new facility (if a capital bid is successful) and the repayment of the Salix Loan.
+The Trustees have reviewed the future plans of the Academy and decided to use reserves for staffing in the main school and Sixth Form, refurbishment of student toilets (as part of a capital bid), essential maintenance and the repayment of the Salix Loan.

 The defined benefit pension scheme reserve has a negative balance.
-The effect of the deficit position of the pension scheme is that the Academy is paying higher employers' pension contributions over a period of years.
-The higher employers' pension contributions will be met from the Academy's budgeted annual income.
-Whilst the deficit will not be immediately eliminated, there should be no actual cash flow deficit on the fund, nor any direct impact on the free reserves of the Academy.
+The effect of the deficit position of the pension scheme is that the Academy Trust is paying higher employers' pension contributions over a period of years.
+The higher employers' pension contributions will be met from the Academy Trust's budgeted annual income.
+Whilst the deficit will not be immediately eliminated, there should be no actual cash flow deficit on the fund, nor any direct impact on the free reserves of the Academy Trust.